rob-mosher/musicxml-to-png/README.md

     - Slice ranges are 1-based and end-exclusive (e.g., `2-4` yields bars 2–3; `2-3` beats yields only beat 2)
   - Timeline units for x-axis: bars/measures (default) or beats (`--timeline-unit measure` or `--timeline-unit beat`), labels are 1-indexed
   - Output DPI control: `--dpi` (default 150)
+  - Transparent background: `--transparent` for PNG output with transparent backgrounds (useful for overlays)
   - No-output mode for smoke tests: `--no-output`
   - Verbose mode for debugging (`-v`/`--verbose`)
   - Same-pitch stacking is split by default so only overlapping segments thicken; opt out with `--no-overlap-splitting` for the legacy whole-note look
-- Export as high-resolution PNG with user-settable DPI, defaulting to 150 (`--dpi 72`)
+- Export as high-resolution PNG with user-settable DPI, defaulting to 150 (`--dpi 72`), with optional transparent backgrounds (`--transparent`)

 ## Getting Your Music into MusicXML